elugiarto/app-local/README.md

 7\.
 View an index of deployed applications, [https://localhost:8443](https://localhost:8443).

 > When mapping new projects into the vm or updating the configuration of existing ones, you will need to run the `vagrant reload --provision` command to apply these changes.

+> When running from Windows, you will need to run PowerShell as an administrator to be able to create symlinks.

 ## Want to learn more?